 Notes:

-Members in attendance: Angela Barnes (COR/PM), Larry Carlson (Telepathology innovator); Dr Ratcliffe (Telepathology SME); Dr Pak (Longview Chief Medical Officer); Stuart Frank (chief developer); Nihant Bondugula (Security specialist); Chris Naquin (Project coordinator); John Kane (Contractor Project Manager)
+Members in attendance: Angela Barnes (COR/PM), Larry Carlson (Telepathology innovator); Dr. Ratcliffe (Telepathology SME); Dr. Pak (Longview Chief Medical Officer); Stuart Frank (chief developer); Nihant Bondugula (Security specialist); Chris Naquin (Project coordinator); John Kane (Contractor Project Manager)

 John Kane reviewed the progress made on project steps identified in Sprint 0.
 The estimated percentages were updated as of 22 January.

 Stuart Frank provided a narrative of the progress in each of the steps in Sprint 0 and Sprint 1.
 He continues to refine the environment and will continue this throughout the project.
-He will continue to integrate different viewers; will map and gap the current system to commercial Telepathology systems and is preparing plans for a demo to the VA.
+He will continue to evaluate different viewers; will map and gap the current system to commercial Telepathology systems and is preparing plans for a demo to the VA.

-Dr Ratcliffe stated the previous Telepathology robotics are old and not supported.
+Dr. Ratcliffe stated the previous Telepathology robotics are old and not supported.
 She hopes for whole slide imaging as long as there is adequate bandwidth.
 FDA approval is still and issue.
 Pricing of the replacement may also be an issue.

-Dr Ratcliffe and Stuart discussed display of images on tables such as IPAD or MS Surface.
+Dr. Ratcliffe and Stuart discussed display of images on tablets such as IPAD or MS Surface.
 Stuart will keep his eye on opportunities.
 He mentioned it might be a scope change.

 Larry Carlson inquired about plans for product demonstration for UAT on a recurring basis.
 He suggested that the task date of 12 June might be adjusted if good progress is being made with the demonstration of the product.
-Dr Ratcliffe and Stuart discussed a demonstration at the next meeting toward the end of February.
+Dr. Ratcliffe and Stuart discussed a demonstration at the next meeting toward the end of February.

 Larry Carlson asked what support was needed from him.
 John stated that assistance regarding the history of the previous project security effort might be needed when the contract office decides what level of ATO is required and when that optional task is exercised.